Los Angeles-based SureSale is developing an independent certification service for used cars – TechCrunch

 His Santa Monica, Calif.-based SureSale has raised $7 million in financing from the LA-based investment firm Upfront Ventures to create a national used car certification service that dealers and car shoppers around the country can turn to for an unbiased assessment of a vehicle and its problems, according to Hall.

-“66 percent of consumer want to buy cars that are certified and only 7 percent do,” says Hall.
+“Sixty-six percent of consumers want to buy cars that are certified and only seven percent do,” says Hall.
 “Independents don’t have any national [certification] program and dealers don’t have national programs.”

-The company integrates background checks, insurance, and provides a limited warranty and five-day exchange options for vehicles assessed through its program.
+The company integrates background checks, insurance and provides a limited warranty and five-day exchange options for vehicles assessed through its program.

-To launch the business, Hall partnered with Jeffrey Schwartz, the co-founder of the used car marketplace and review platform, Autobytel.
+To launch the business, Hall partnered with Jeffrey Schwartz, the co-founder of the used car marketplace and review platform Autobytel.

-The company currently counts 75 dealerships as users of its service in states across the country including North Carolina, Illinois, and California.

-Used car dealerships are hurting in the ecommerce age just like other traditional retailers.
-SureSale is betting that its value-added services and better reporting standards can give dealers a competitive advantages versus online services like Carmax.
+Used car dealerships are hurting in the e-commerce age just like other traditional retailers.
+SureSale is betting that its value-added services and better reporting standards can give dealers a competitive advantage versus online services like Carmax.

-Dealerships pay for the service, but in return their customers get a full inspection, a title and a background check alongside the five month warranty.
+Dealerships pay for the service, but in return their customers get a full inspection, a title and a background check alongside the five-month warranty.

-“Even though there have been a number of recent startups that have seen massive exits in this category like Carvana ($13BN market cap) and Carmax ($16BN market cap), given that each company has less than 2% market share, any market this large is always ripe for continued efficiency gains,” wrote UpFront Ventures partner and SureSale director, Kobie Fuller, in a blog post.
+“Even though there have been a number of recent startups that have seen massive exits in this category like Carvana ($13BN market cap) and Carmax ($16BN market cap), given that each company has less than 2% market share, any market this large is always ripe for continued efficiency gains,” wrote Upfront Ventures partner and SureSale director, Kobie Fuller, in a blog post.